ubcoin/ubcoin/README.md

 ## Smart-contracts description

-Contract mint bounty and founders tokens after main sale stage finished.
+The tokens for the bounty and the team are minted after the ICO  is finished.
-Crowdsale contracts have special function to retrieve transferred in errors tokens.
-Also crowdsale contracts have special function to direct mint tokens in wei value (featue implemneted to support external pay gateway).
+There is a special function to return 3rd party tokens that were sent by mistake (function retrieveTokens()).
+Each stage has a direct minting function in wei.
+This is made to support the external payment gateways.

 ### Contracts contains
-1. _UBCoinToken_ - Token contract
+1. _UBCoin_ - Token contract
-2. _Presale_ - Presale contract
+2. _PreICO_ - PreICO contract
 3. _Mainsale_ - ICO contract
 4. _Configurator_ - contract with main configuration for production
+4. _TeamWallet_ - wallet for freeze team tokens

 ### How to manage contract
 To start working with contract you should follow next steps: